Saket94/MartianRation/README.md

 ## Modify Connection String from the below mentioned places

 1. MartianRation
+	a.
 From the "MartianRation" solution change the connection string from the web.config file.

 2. MartianRation.Data
 	a.
 From the "MartianRation.Data" solution change connection string from App.config file.
 	b.
 Change the data source,user id and password according to your sql credentials.

 2. MartianRationUnitTestProject
 	a.
 From the "MartianRationUnitTestProject" solution change connection string from App.config file.
  	b.
 Change the data source,user id and password according to your sql credentials.

 ## Domain Driven Document